Room 1805

 Joe felt the sweat forming on the back of his neck.

-“Say, boss,” Paulie burped and held his stomach.
-“While he’s getting the dough, I. . .
+“Say, boss, while he’s getting the dough, I. . .
 I gotta take a dump.”
-Then he farted.
+Paulie burped and held his stomach.

 “Jesus fucking Christ, Paulie.
 Now?”